 Freisenbruch, along with other Art 305 students, had to base their semester assignments on the overall curriculum concept: art for social change.

 Originally, Freisenbruch was looking up how to create paper cranes from The Japan Project, a previous global collaborate effort by Students Rebuild to help raise money after the earthquake and tsunami that hit Japan in March 2011, but found out about the Water Challenge.

-“The beads have been made by students at Salem Elementary, Bayside High School, Granby High School, and ODU Career Switchers.
-There has [also] been community outreach bead making at the ODU Dr. Seuss Birthday Celebration, ODU Virginia Beach Higher Education Center, and the ODU National Art Education Associations members [who] worked with the Hope House Foundation,” Freisenbruch said in an email.
+“The beads have been made by students at Salem Elementary, Bayside High School, Granby High School and ODU Career Switchers.
+There has [also] been community outreach bead making at the ODU Dr. Seuss Birthday Celebration, ODU Virginia Beach Higher Education Center and the ODU National Art Education Associations members [who] worked with the Hope House Foundation,” Freisenbruch said.